dmoses/library_footer/README.md

 2) Enable the module in the 'Modules' section from the admin bar (/admin/modules).

-3) Go to the blocks page at Structure -> Blocks (admin/structure/block) and set the Library Footer block to the footer region.
+3) Go to the blocks page at Structure -> Blocks (admin/structure/block) and set the UPEI Footer block to the footer region.
 Style accordingly.